DCardella2/ECE-45-Project/README.md

 - Low pass filter could be used to make a muffled sound, like hearing something in another room.
 - High pass filter could be used to make things sound like they're being said through a speaker, phone, or other audio device.
 - Oscillator can be used to simulate a repetitive noise like a police siren.
-(Maybe low/high pass could be used to filter noise?)

 ### Synthesizer Controls